-The IRS files the Notice of Federal Tax Lien with local authorities, such as the Secretary of State or county recorder in the county where you live, conduct business or own property.
+The IRS files the Notice of Federal Tax Lien with local government authorities, such as the secretary of state or county recorder in the county where you live, conduct business or own property.
 The lien doesn’t specify which property it affects — it automatically applies to all real estate and personal property and all future assets you may acquire during the duration of the lien.

 And because it attaches to all your assets, it can impact your ability to sell or refinance your property and manage your business.
 Plus in many cases, a federal tax lien can’t be discharged in bankruptcy.

 There is some good news about tax liens.
 Credit-reporting agencies used to include tax liens on credit reports, which could negatively impact credit scores.
 But in 2017, the three major consumer credit bureaus — Equifax, Experian and TransUnion — changed some of the rules on the public records they include in credit reports.

 The National Consumer Assistance Plan, launched by the three credit bureaus, eliminated the inclusion on credit reports of consumer debts that didn’t arise from the consumer entering a contract or agreement to pay.
 So debts like traffic tickets, fines or tax liens no longer appear on credit reports.

 The next step after a lien is often a federal tax levy.